Posted by ESC on April 05, 2004

 There are seven theories about the origin of "23 skidoo."

 1. In Charles Dickens' "Tale of Two Cities," Sidney Carton is No. 23 of a multitude executed by the guillotine.
 "In the last act of the theatrical adaptation, 'The Only Way,' an old woman sits at the foot of the guillotine, calmly counting heads as they are lopped off.
 The only recognition or dignity afforded Carton as he meets his fate is the old woman emotionlessly saying 'twenty-three' as he is beheaded.
 'Twenty-three' quickly became a popular catchphrase among the theater community in the early twentieth century, often used to mean, 'It's time to leave while the getting is good.'" ("Who Put the Butter in Butterfly?' by David Feldman, Harper & Row.)
 The theory that the 1899 play was the source of the phrase is attributed to Frank Parker Stockbridge.
-(Dalzell referring to "A Dictionary of Catch Phrases," by Eric Partridge, Stern and Day, New York, 1977.)
+(Dalzell referring to Dictionary of Catch Phrases: American and British, from the Sixteenth Century to the Present Day by Eric Partridge, Stern and Day, New York, 1977.)

 2. ".in the first few years of the century, memorabilia sold at vacation resorts and fairs were emblazoned with either 23 or Skidoo, and the two soon met.
 (Dalzell quoting Partridge.)